Looking Backward: Retrospective Backward Synthesis for Goal-Conditioned GFlowNets: Proposed Method: Retrospective Backward Synthesis

 \textbf{Backward Policy Regularization.} The backward policy can be chosen freely as studied in~\citep{bengio2023gflownet}.
 In the extreme case where $P_B$ is set to be a uniform policy, the optimization of GC-GFlowNets becomes challenging as it is not learnable and the data is excessively diverse.
-On the other hand, specifying $P_B$ to be a deterministic policy can limit the data diversity.
+On the other hand, specifying $P_B$ as a deterministic policy can limit data diversity.
 We therefore learn the backward policy $P_B(\cdot|s',\theta)$ within GC-GFlowNets based on the flow consistency criterion in \S \ref{sec:formulation}, instead of specifying it to be a fixed policy, which offers smooth sampling aligned with the current model's capacity.
 Yet, when $P_B$ degenerates into a deterministic policy, it fails to provide diverse backward trajectories, which can limit the potential of GC-GFlowNets to generalize well.
 To strike a balance between these two extremes and further enhance the diversity of the imagined trajectories, we introduce a backward policy regularization for $P_B$.
 This regularization term penalizes the Kullback-Leibler (KL) divergence between $P_B(\cdot|s',\theta)$ and a uniform distribution $\mathcal{U}$, thus encouraging $P_B$ to resemble a uniform distribution, while allowing for learning and adaptation.
 Our training objective can be written as in Eq.~(\ref{eq:final_loss}), where $\gamma$ is the regularization coefficient.
 To avoid interference with the original training objective $\mathcal{L}_{\rm GC-GFN}$, we employ a linearly decaying hyperparameter $\beta$ to regulate the coefficient $\gamma$ (i.e., $\gamma \gets \beta \times \gamma$).
 Consequently, the KL penalty gradually diminishes towards zero over the course of training.